Gangascoob/F21GA_Coursework/Animation/Readme.md

 Additionally, the fade actor was also used to provide softer cuts between animations.
 However, the fades between sequences were all black whereas the final fade out is white - this was achieved by adding a second 'section' of the Fade actor which allows you to set a different colour for that specific section of Fade.

+## Reflection

+On reflection, I wish I had attempted some more complex animations - perhaps movement of the car or more exciting transitions, or maybe even having a title text fading in at the end.
+Unfortunately I didn't find much time to attempt these, but they would definitely have improved the work.
+Additionally, everything could potentially have been done in one sequence rather than having to put multiple sequences together and would have allowed for some less confusing file management.